 Will imported A307 grade A hex bolts meet the requirements of F1554 grade 36?

 Anchor bolts which are embedded in concrete and used for structural anchorage purposes can assume several forms.
 Common forms of anchor bolts include right angle bend anchor bolts, swedged rods, and threaded rods (typically with a nut and/or square plate attached to the bottom of the rod).
-Another common configuration for an anchor bolt is a hex head bolt, where the head is inserted into the concrete slab as it is being poured, with the threads projecting from the concrete.
+Another common configuration for an anchor bolt is a hex head bolt, where the head is cast into the concrete foundation and the threads project from the concrete.
 The forged head prevents the hex bolt from pulling out of the foundation.

 Almost all imported A307 grade A fasteners will not meet the F1554 grade 36 specification, although they are very similar.
 Many imported A307 grade A fasteners have no traceability and are only available with a certificate of conformance that contains no chemistry or mechanical property information.
 When mill test reports are present for imported A307 grade A hex bolts, they are often lacking data that will allow these bolts to be cross-certified to the F1554 grade 36 specification.
-The F1554 grade 36 specification requires that the bolts meet specific mechanical requirements including both tensile and yield strength.
-Since the A307 grade A specification does not possess a yield strength requirement, this value is rarely reported on the mill test reports.
-In order to cross-certify imported A307 grade A hex bolts to F1554 grade 36, yield strength testing must have been performed, the results must be included on the test reports, and the value must fall within the parameters of the F1554 grade 36 specification.
+The F1554 grade 36 specification requires that the bolts meet specific mechanical requirements including tensile strength, yield strength, elongation, and reduction of area.
+Since the A307 grade A specification does not possess a requirement for yield strength and elongation, these values are rarely reported on the mill test reports.
+Additionally, since most imported A307 Grade A hex bolts are tested full size, the elongation requirement is waived.
+In order to cross-certify imported A307 grade A hex bolts to F1554 grade 36, elongation, reduction of area, and yield strength testing must have been performed, the results must be included on the test reports, and the values must fall within the parameters of the F1554 grade 36 specification.
 Mild steel hex bolts are rarely, if ever, accompanied by test reports that verify all of the mechanical properties of the F1554 grade 36 specification will be met.
 Unless hex bolts are specifically manufactured and tested to the requirements of F1554 grade 36, they will undoubtedly not be accompanied by the correct certification documents with the additional requirements stated in the chart below.

 Mechanical Properties: ASTM A307 grade A vs. F1554 Grade 36